EKG or Cardiographic Technician

 EKG or Cardiographic Technicians Certifications & Licensure

-In general, there are no requirements for EKG or cardiographic technicians to be licensed to practice in their state.
+In general, EKG or cardiographic technicians are not required to be licensed to practice in their state.
 However, some procedures performed by EKG or cardiographic technicians may require a license, so aspiring EKG technicians should contact their local state licensing boards to learn what qualifications and licenses may be necessary to perform this job.

 EKG or cardiographic technicians who want to demonstrate a high level of competency in this field can choose to pursue voluntary certification.
 Numerous agencies offer national certification for professionals in this field, including the American Registry for Diagnostic Medical Sonography(ARDMS), Cardiovascular Credentialing International (CCI), National Center for Competency Testing (NCCT), National Healthcareer Association (NHA), and National Association for Health Professionals (NAHP).

-The certification available from ARDMS is as a Registered Diagnostic Cardiac Sonographer (RDCS) with a specialization in Adult Echocardiography (AE), Fetal Echocardiography (FE), or Pediatric Echocardiography (PE).
+ARDMS offers certification as a Registered Diagnostic Cardiac Sonographer (RDCS) with a specialization in Adult Echocardiography (AE), Fetal Echocardiography (FE), or Pediatric Echocardiography (PE).

 Candidates must also meet one of the following requirements: